 The purpose of the Graduate Student Society (TGSS) is to foster a deeper social and academic bond between the graduate students of CSUSB.
 TGSS is intended to help strengthen the connection of graduate students to one another, across disciplines, to enhance the college experience of this demographic.
 Graduate school can be a time of stress and isolation.
 TGSS seeks to lessen these hardships through social and networking opportunities and advocacy work for graduate students.
 No graduate student needs to be an island.
 Come bond for years among peers.
-Contact TGSS at the graduatestudentsociety. csusb@gmail.com.
+Additional information about TGSS can be found at csusb.campuslabs.com/engage/organization/tgss

-Graduate Writing Center consultants work oneon-one with graduate students who wish to improve and refine their compositions.
+Graduate Writing Center consultants work one-on-one with graduate students who wish to improve and refine their compositions.
 Writing consultants help with clarity, structure, grammar, citations, and all aspects of the writing process.
 The Graduate Writing Center is located in the College of Education, room 311.
-Contact by phone at 909-537-3127 or e-mail WritingCenter@csusb. edu.
+Contact by phone at 909-537-3127 or e-mail WritingCenter@csusb.edu.